 Even if you plan to only stay for a short while, always bring bottled water and a collapsible pet bowl so you can give your dog fresh and clean water to drink at any time.
 It will help them stay hydrated during the event.

-It’s also a good idea to bring some tasty dog treats with you.
+It’s also a good idea to bring dog treats bags with you.
 While your dog may be used to attending public events, there are many opportunities for your canine to be distracted.
 Offer them treats to quickly get your pet’s attention and keep their focus on you.
 Otherwise, they might want to run off or chase after something that excites them.

 Use a Standard Leash